rspace-os/rspace-cli/docs/Cookbook.md

     ./rscli eln listUsers --maxResults 100 -f csv | grep -v '-' | cut -d ',' -f1,2 > users.csv

-This gets users, filters out hte relevant fields and saves in a CSV file.
-(Note there is a limit of 100 users currently)
+This gets users, filters out the relevant fields and saves them in a CSV file.
+(Note there is a limit of 100 users currently).

-Now iterate over this list, export and download
+Now iterate over this list, export and download:

 ```
    logFile=$(date "+%d-%m-%y-%T").log